I attended my first virtual funeral three weeks ago.

 This type of insurance is a solution for them who previously had barriers buying cancer coverage, which might be what most people are primarily concerned with.

-I Already Have a Critical Illness Plan.
-Do I Need a Cancer Insurance Plan?
+You Already Have a Critical Illness Plan.
+Do You Still Need a Cancer Insurance Plan?

 This would be highly subjective and based on personal coverage needs.